go-bayes/attacks/letters/response-1.md

 Dear Dr Yortsos & Colleagues

-Below we describe how we have addressed questions and concerns raised during review of our manuscript.
+Below we describe how we have addressed question raised during review of our manuscript.
 Doing so has resulted in a stronger manuscript.
-We are therefore grateful to you, the Associate Editor and the three anonymous referees.
+We are grateful for your

+There are three general areas of improvement.

+First, the new manuscript clarifies the target population for whom the analysis is meant to generalise.
+In the previous manuscript we combined participants from multiple boosters in the study.
+We did not follow the same cohort.
+Our previous strategy resulted in a larger sample with greater power.
+However, the larger combined sample introduces addditional assumptions and potential for confusion.
+Our entirely new analysis follows people from Wave 5.
+This results in a smaller sample.

+Second, we examine effect modification of the attack-complex by differences in political orientation.
+We agree with the reviewers who think the study would be of greater interest if we were to include a conditional analysis.
+This analysis also helps to clarify the benefits of a potential outcomes approach to Regression Discontinuity.
+As part of this analysis we have better clarified the estimands of interest.
+We have also added the two negative controls that reviewer 1 suggests.

+Third, we have completed the processing of Time 13 2021-2022 data we have included a third wave post-attack Wave.
+We allow for pre-attack time X political orientation interaction when predicting the missing counterfactual outcomes had the attacks not occurred.
+As with any model, we must assume conditional exchangeability for our conterfactual contrasts.
+In observational research, the assumption of conditional exchangeability is always a strong one.   any obsevational research this is

+Second,

-Our responses are in **bold**.
+Our responses to specific points are in **bold**.

 #